lindokuhlehoratiousdlamini-tech/aws-reStart-Journey/Lab-Assessments/Linux/lab-2.md

 *Figure: Once the sudo yum -y history undo 2 command is ran, it now shows many packages as dep-install.*

-# Task 4: Install the AWS CLI on Red Hat Linux
+# 📖Task 4: Install the AWS CLI on Red Hat Linux
 - To verify that Python is installed, enter the following command and press Enter: *python3 --version*
 - To see if the pip package manager is already installed, enter the following command and press Enter: **pip3 --version**
 - Run this command and press enter: curl "https://awscli.amazonaws.com/awscli-exe-linux-x86_64.zip" -o "awscliv2.zip"